Course Overview

 Assessment

-The formative assessment will take the form of reflective accounts and group feedback.
+The formative assessment will take the form of a reflective presentation.

-The summative assessment will require learners to complete an oral presentation of a clinical case study.
+The summative assessment will require candidates to complete an oral presentation of a clinical case study.

 Teaching dates